Auto Layout Basics

 In Auto Layout, you describe your application’s layout by adding

-constraints that define relationships between the size and position its
+constraints that define relationships between the size and position of

 provide enough constraints for each view so that the system can